jududdar/md_quests/soltemple/Sultin.md

 >**Sultin says:** If I am to give you this rod, you must bring me the parts to make another.
 I will need the Golden Rod from the froglok priest in Guk, as well as a Shining Stone from our mortal enemies, the Shadowed Men.
 Once you have obtained the Shining Stone, you will need to get it enchanted.
-Cynthia of the Rathe Mountain Consortium Clan will enchant the Shining Stone for you - give it to her with 50 golden coins.
+Cynthia of the Rathe Mountain Gypsy Clan will enchant the Shining Stone for you - give it to her with 50 golden coins.
 When the Stone is fully enchanted, bring it and the rod to me and I will give you a Rod of Insidious Glamour.

 **You say:** `what.* rod`